top of page

 January-February 2023:

-- Our NSF-funded Philippines project is back for Expedition 4, this time visiting the Mt.
-Balatukan from Gingoog City, Barangay Kalagonoy, which is part of the Mount Balatukan Range Natural Park.
+- Our NSF-funded Philippines project is back for Expedition 4, this time visiting Mt.
+Balatukan in Gingoog City, Barangay Kalagonoy, which is part of the Mount Balatukan Range Natural Park.
+In addition, we did quick collections also in Mt.
+Nebo and Mt.
+Musuan (Mindanao) and finally several days in the Dinagat Islands (Bababu Lake, Loreto, and Paragua).
 Time flew by and in no time we will return there again (JULY!!).

 July-August 2022: